library-data-platform/ldp/doc/User_Guide.md

 6\.
 Important note on database views
 ------------------------------------

-The schema of source data can change over time, and the LDP reflects these changes when it refreshes its data.
-For this reason, the LDP cannot support the use of database views.
+The schema of source data can change over time, and LDP reflects these changes when it refreshes its data.
+For this reason, LDP cannot support the use of database views.
 LDP updates may fail to run if the database contains views.
 Instead of creating a view, use `CREATE TABLE ...
 AS SELECT ...` to store a result set, as in the local schema example above.

 Reporting users should be aware of schema changes in advance, in order to be able to update queries and to prepare to recreate local result